 You have many options when it comes to estate planning.
 Your wishes and tax considerations will influence the type of gift you choose.
 An estate planner or tax advisor can help you develop or amend your plans to meet your goals and maximize tax benefits.

 A bequest is one of the simplest planned giving options.
 This can be established easily in your will and may reduce estate taxes.
-To leave a percentage of your estate or a specific amount to SFOF, include the following language in your will or living trust:

 Can I include SFOF as a beneficiary of a life insurance or retirement plan?

 Yes!
 Naming SFOF as a beneficiary of an existing life insurance policy, IRA, 401(k), and/or other pension or retirement plan is another simple planned gift option.
 You do not have to consult an attorney to make these changes, and this type of gift is ideal when your policies are no longer critical to your family’s well-being.